savanarohit/Terraform/README.md

 Welcome to the "Terraform" github repository - your hub for Infrastructure as Code (IaC) using Terraform!

 Terraform is an open-source infrastructure automation tool that allows you to define and manage cloud infrastructure declaratively.
-This repository serves as your go-to resource for learning Terraform to managing your infrastructure in a scalable, repeatable, and efficient manner.
+This repository is your go-to resource for learning Terraform to manage your infrastructure in a scalable, repeatable, and efficient manner.

 ### Terraform Key Features: